kubeflow/community/security/self-assessment.md

 ## Ecosystem

-Kubeflow projects extensively use cloud native ecosystem, including Kubernetes, Argo Workflow, Istio, Helm, Knative, KServe, JobSet, Kueue.
+Kubeflow projects extensively use cloud native ecosystem, including Kubernetes, Argo Workflow, Istio, Helm, Knative, KServe, JobSet, Kueue, and other projects.

-Maybe CNCF projects have integrations with Kubeflow tools like KubeEdge and Volcano have integrations with Kubeflow Trainer.
+Many CNCF projects have integrations with Kubeflow tools like KubeEdge and Volcano have integrations with Kubeflow Trainer.

 # Security Issue Resolution